-Over the years, FreshBooks has offered many different iterations of their software.
+Over the years, FreshBooks has offered many different iterations of its software.
 The great thing though is that compared to other complicated accounting programs (like QuickBooks or Xero) FreshBooks offers a fresh take (ha!).

 Their platform is clean, easy to use, simple to get started with, and allows you to share reports and access with your accountant.
 Basically, FreshBooks is a simplified version of bookkeeping software WITH all the major features — but without all the stress.

 After testing a few different ones, FreshBooks Cloud Accounting is one of the best.
-It has features so you can track your time, create invoices to all your clients, and even manage important expenses for projects.
+It has featured so you can track your time, create invoices to all your clients, and even manage important expenses for projects.

 Use this in-depth tutorial to find out how to use FreshBooks to keep my online business organized and running smoothly!

 FreshBooks is a cloud-based accounting program that mainly focuses on creating invoices, project management, and time tracking.

 But they also make it easy to organize your client list, manage team members, collect payments, sync reports with your accountant, and review bookkeeping stats.

 As you can see, it does quite a bit and they are constantly improving how it works.